 Importance of Retaining an Illinois Premises Liability Attorney

 Premises liability cases are urgent.
 This means it’s even more important to contact an attorney right away.
 If you try to work with the defendant’s insurance company first and give a recorded statement, you may hamper your chance at a successful premises liability claim.

 Some of the reasons you should contact an attorney right away include the opportunity to gather on-site evidence right away.
 It’s imperative to get scene photos and proof of what the conditions were shortly after the accident occurred.
 Waiting six months to contact an attorney can compromise your claim.

-For example, if there was a slip and fall at a retail mall due to a structural issue.
+For example, if there were a slip and fall at a retail mall due to a structural issue.
 The mall could’ve already had time to correct the issue, which can hurt your case if there is no proof of the defect.

 If you were injured in a premises liability case, VanDerGinst Law can help.
-Let one of our skilled Illinois premises liability attorneys help determine whether you have a valid premises liability action.

 We have knowledgeable and experienced attorneys who can help guide you through the complexities of your case and help you obtain the financial compensation you deserve.
 The consultation is free and there is never a fee unless we win.
 Call VanDerGinst Law at 800-797-5391.
 The law is tough, being injured is tougher.
 We’ll make it easier for you.